berkmancenter/cwb_backend/README.md

 		bundle exec sidekiq

-In order to run the CWB application, you need to build the front-end Sproutcore app into the back-end Rails app and then run the Rails app.
+In order to run the FWB application, you need to build the front-end Sproutcore app into the back-end Rails app and then run the Rails app.

 From the Sproutcore app directory:

-		sproutcore build cwb --buildroot ../cwb-rails/public
+		sproutcore build fwb --buildroot ../fwb_backend/public

 Then back in your rails app, start the server: